-Godine is an independent publisher for independently-minded readers.
+Godine is an independent publisher of singular books for independently-minded readers.
 At Godine, quality has remained foremost.
-Many hardcovers are still bound in full cloth.
-A.
+The company was founded in 1970.

 Godine is a small publishing house located in Boston, Massachusetts, producing between twenty and thirty titles per year and maintaining an active reprint program.
 The company is independent (a rarity these days) and its list tends to reflect the individual tastes and interests of its president and founder, David Godine.
 Our aim is to identify the best work and to produce it in the best way possib